rohitchandran97/Data-Analyst-Assignment/README.md

 # Final assignment
-Python Assignment on web scrapping created using Jupyter Lab.
+* Data collection using web scrapping Technique.
+* Visualaization of latest Trend in Technologies.